-PRHFA will review each application to determine if funding awarded or donated to the Applicant was received for the same purpose as the assistance made available to the Applicant thru the HBA Program.
+PRHFA or an authorized representative will review each application to determine if funding awarded or donated to the Applicant was received for the same purpose as the assistance made available to the Applicant through the HBA Program.
 For this purpose, Applicants must provide insurance documentation, FEMA, Small Business Administration (SBA), and any other type of documentation demonstrating the receipt of funds.
 The PRHFA will verify the accuracy of the submitted documentation before an award is offered to an Applicant.
-Then, the PRHFA will determine the Applicant's total unmet needs and calculate the Applicant's total DOB, if any.
+Then, the PRHFA or an authorized representative will determine the Applicant's total unmet needs and calculate the Applicant's total DOB, if any.
 The Applicant must have an unmet need to move forward in the Program.

-PRHFA must ensure compliance with the Stafford Act by collecting, analyzing, and verifying funds or assistance received by Applicants for purposes of homeownership.
+PRHFA or an authorized representative must ensure compliance with the Stafford Act by collecting, analyzing, and verifying funds or assistance received by Applicants for purposes of homeownership.
 Any sources of funding previously received by the Applicant for the same purpose as the assistance made available by the HBA Program will be deducted from the total unmet needs.
 The calculation of DOB must be based on the collection of documentation provided by the Applicant or obtained by the HBA Program via one of PRDOH's information sharing agreements.
 For example, DOB will be calculated from information obtained from SBA, FEMA, and/or in-kind assistance used for the same purpose as the CDBG-DR award.
 The final award will be calculated by subtracting any DOB assistance from the total unmet need of the Applicant.